4Subsea/drio-python/docs/user_guide/access_data.rst

 .. warning::

-    Regarding boolean values (true and false).
-A change in DRIO affects data ingested after approximately 10th of March 2025 10:00, booleans are no longer automatically converted to integer values 1 and 0.
+    We introduced a breaking change in DataReservoir, which affects data ingested after approximately 10th of March 2025 10:00 CET.
-    If this conversion is desried, it can be done manually where required by using the following code after downloading the data as shown above:
+    With this change, booleans are no longer automatically converted to integer values 1 and 0.
+If this conversion is desired, it can be done manually where required by using the following code after downloading the data, as shown below:

     .. code-block:: python

         timeseries.replace({True: 1, 'true': 1, 'True': 1, False: 0, 'false': 0, 'False': 0}, inplace=True)

 .. tip::
     When handling high-frequency data and/or extended timespans, it is crucial to consider memory usage.